addthis/fluxthis.io/docs/immutable-stores.md

 ### Binding actions
 The ImmutableStore lets you easily handle dispatched actions without any messy switch statement.
-Just pass `bindActions` pairs of constants (either action types or action sources) and private store functions to handle them.
+Just pass `bindActions` pairs of action types and private store functions to handle them.

 Using bindActions over traditional switch statements also allows FluxThis to optimize dispatches by sending them to only stores that registered